Systems Are Essential to Productivity

 8. Your Project Planning

 Project Planning & Task Management System: You’ll need a way to brainstorm, write down, collate, plan and manage your bigger projects.
 For this, I work from broad to specific.
-I love online tools such as Asana, Zoho, Basecamp, Salesforce and Trello that allow you to ‘dump’ your ideas into a repository that you can then further turn into tasks, organize and time-activate.
-The online tools have the added benefit of automatically assigning, updating and reminding any of your remote team members that may be working with you toward accomplishing your goals.
+I love online tools such as Asana, Zoho, Basecamp, Salesforce, and Trello that allow you to ‘dump’ your ideas into a repository that you can then further turn into tasks, organize and time-activate.
+Online tools automatically assign, update and remind remote team members as well.

 10. Your Information Storage & Retrieval System

-This is not an exhaustive list, but it will get you started, or help you get refocused and re-purposed in your home office.
+This is not an exhaustive list, but it will get you started.
+Or use it to refocus and re-purpose in your home office.
 If you want additional guidance on setting yourself up for success, click here to discover my quick start program to get your mom-run business set up for success!